santhosh-v/GradleWebAppSample/README.md

 GradleWebAppSample
 ==================

-Sample Web Application to demonstrate Gradle usage for WAR + Jetty Plugin
+Sample Web Application to demonstrate Gradle usage for Eclipse